BOARDING AT TERRA NOVA

 Weekly boarding is a great option for families who are looking for flexibility and balance.
 Weekly boarding allows a pupil to be completely immersed in school life, increasing levels of independence, whilst also having valued family time at the weekend.
-Allowing pupils to partake in evening activities, sporting fixtures, STEAM school and more.
+Allowing pupils to partake in evening activities, sporting fixtures and more.
 Weekly boarding also provides valuable preparation for those considering senior boarding schools.

 For those families that live closer to Terra Nova, we also offer flexi boarding.
 This provides families with complete flexibility and the option to take advantage of our boarding community as and when needed.
 Flexi boarding offers the ability for pupils to fully immerse themselves into school life, to spend more time on their studies, extra-curricular activities, as well as deepening friendships that will stand the test of time.
 All whilst still remaining at home and having time with family.

 Flexi boarding is always popular with our Year 7 and 8 pupils, as it allows them to adjust to boarding before they move on to senior schools where they may elect to board full time.